Meth side effects may be enjoyable for some but can lead to many short-term and…

 Meth users often describe their first time trying the drug as the best they have ever felt.
 They proceed to chase this initial high, attempting to replicate that overwhelming sense of euphoria they felt the first time.
 Unfortunately, any high that follows the first time will never fully compare to that initial incredible rush of dopamine.

 Long-term meth use leads to both physical and psychological consequences.
-The severity of these reactions depend on the amount of drugs used and the length of time the individual used them for.
+The severity of these reactions depends on the number of drugs used and the length of time the individual used them for.
 Most people recover almost entirely from the effects of meth use but some experience a longer-lasting impact due to their use.

 The anti-meth campaigns seen throughout the past decade display the physical effects of the drug.
 These physical reactions to crystal meth often show soon after someone starts to use the drug then proceed to worsen with time.

 Again, crystal meth directly affects the central nervous system.
 It causes auditory, visual, and tactile (physical sensations) hallucinations.
-This means that the user hears, sees, and feels things that aren’t actually there.
-From the outside looking in you won’t see what the person is talking about.
+This means that the user hears, sees, and feels things that are not actually there.
+From the outside looking in you will not see what the person is talking about.
 Inside their head, though, these hallucinations are very real.

 The tactile hallucinations cause many meth addicts to experience the sensation of imaginary bugs crawling on their skin.
 These people pick at their skin to get the bugs off which leads to tearing and eventual scabbing of their skin.
 Once the skin scabs, they pick at their existing scabs, creating more scabs and starting a vicious cycle.

-The physical repercussions of speed use tend to heal with time but some of the psychological results linger for longer.
+In comparison to the physical meth effects, the psychological effects of meth results linger for longer periods of time.
 The visual and auditory hallucinations tend to overwhelm individuals and create a sense of paranoia.
 If they continue using speed or do not seek treatment once they stop, the paranoia may progress into psychosis or persistent delusions.

 These long-term hallucinations may lead to a long-term psychosis.
 The psychotic symptoms may last for as short as a few days or as long as some number of months or years.
 If left untreated, delusions may continue on indefinitely.